plug-obp/plug-obp.github.io/index.md

 <video src="/images/obp2/demo.mp4" width="730px" autoplay loop muted playsinline class="center-image"></video>

 OBP is a requirement verification environment, developed at ENSTA Bretagne.
-The main characteristics of this tool are:
+The main characteristics are:

 - the extensibility of the verification engine, which enables seamless integration of domain specific formalisms like UML, BPMN, TLA+, Fiacre;
 - the integration of domain-specific omniscient debugging with model-checking, which bridge the gap between early model diagnosis and formal verification;